frasertweedale/notes-redhat/design/freeipa-cert-profiles.rst

 specific, unrelated purposes.
 It is necessary to be able to define rules that control which profiles can be used to issue certificates to which principals.
-ACLs will be used to associate profiles, principals and groups with a CA (initially just the *top-level* CA, but this provision is made for forward-compatibility with Sub-CAs).
+ACLs will be used to associate profiles, subject principals and groups with a CA (initially just the *top-level* CA, but this provision is made for forward-compatibility with Lightweight CAs).
 Specifically:

 - An ACL can permit access to multiple CAs.